-The site consists of agricultural land surrounded and divided by stone walls and hedgerows and trees of various native species.
-As such its character and appearance are entirely in accord with the landscape character of the AONB of which it forms part.
+The site consists of agricultural land.
 In his consideration of the Tetbury appeal referred to above the Secretary of State was of the view that:

 "The Secretary of State agrees that the primary concern about the impact on the AONB is the loss of fields to housing development (IR14.53).
 Despite the visual improvements that would result from the landscaping proposals, and to some extent moderate the impact of the new buildings, he agrees that the loss of open fields must inevitably have a detrimental effect on the landscape and environment".
 [My embolding] (para 21)